 Why Timing Matters for Evidence in a Truck Crash Case

 Trucking companies and their insurers move quickly after a crash, and evidence does not stay available forever.
-Surveillance footage can be erased, truck maintenance records can be harder to access, and witnesses may not remember key details with the same clarity months later.
+Surveillance footage can be erased, truck maintenance records can become harder to access, and witnesses may not remember details with the same clarity months later.

 The longer a case sits without legal action, the more leverage shifts toward the insurance company.
 Filing your lawsuit on time protects your right to use evidence and keeps pressure on the trucking company to respond.

-Our Truck Crash Lawyer Will Protect Your Case and Deadline
+Our Truck Crash Lawyers Will Protect Your Case and Deadline

 - Investigate the crash and secure key evidence before it disappears

-- Collect medical records and bills to document the full extent of your damages
+- Document the full extent of your damages

 - Handle all communications with the insurance company so you are not pressured into quick settlements